Thousands Rally In Georgia As PM Rebuffs Calls For New Election - UrduPoint

 Brussels has not recognised the outcome of the October elections and demanded an investigation into "serious electoral irregularities".

-The European Parliament adopted a resolution rejecting Georgian Dream's victory, calling for a re-run and for sanctions against top Georgian officials, including Kobakhidze.
+The European Parliament has called for a re-run and for sanctions against top Georgian officials, including Kobakhidze.

-Zurabishvili said Saturday that she had set up a "national council" of opposition parties and civil society representatives, which would ensure "stability in this country".
+Zurabishvili on Saturday said that she had set up a "national council" of opposition parties and civil society representatives, which would ensure "stability in this country".

 Calling herself "the only legitimate institution in the country", Zurabishvili said that "as long as there are no new elections... my mandate continues".

-"Nobody outside Georgia, democratic partners, nobody has recognised (October's) the elections," she added.
+"Nobody outside Georgia, democratic partners, nobody has recognised the elections," she added.

 "I will be the representative of this legitimate, stable transition," she said.